Want to be successful? Don't go to an Ivy League school

 |University of Michigan||1%||21|

-What is also notable is the percentage of Crunchbase entrepreneurs from our sample who received their bachelor’s degree from an Ivy League college:
+What is also notable is the percentage of Crunchbase entrepreneurs from our sample who received their Bachelor’s Degree from an Ivy League school:

-- 22% of the Crunchbase entrepreneurs with a rating from 1 to 100 attended an Ivy League School.
-What is also notable here is that among them there are a lot of people over the age of 40. whose age is 40 or greater.
+- 22% of the Crunchbase entrepreneurs with a rating from 1 to 100 attended an Ivy League school.
+What is also notable here is that among them there are a lot of people over the age of 40.

 Furthermore, among the entrepreneurs with a Crunchbase rating from 1 to 100: